zerazobz/TurboChat/README.md

 2. Displaying a list
 3. Master/Detail Components
 4. Services

 	Components shouldn't fetch or save data directly and they shouldn't knowingly present fake data.
 They should focus on presenting data and delegate data access to a service.
+	 - Services that return observable data
+	 - Message component that prompt messages